HiveApp-Dev/Nora/README.md

 What It Isn’t

-Nora is not a live Robinhood P&L tracker.
+Nora is based in alpaca you can also use live alapaca trading if you do choose so but i made this enviorment to test robinhood portfolios through alpaca.

 The results are based on owning the same portfolio as you would in robinhood.